Omni Calculator logo

 What is bacteria growth?

-Bacterial growth is the process with which a population of microorganism increases.
+Bacterial growth is the process by which a population of microorganisms increases.
 The initial phase of the growth follows an exponential law, however, due to the limitedness of resources, this soon plateaus.

 How fast do bacteria grow?

-The speed with which a bacterial population grows is controlled by its generation time, that is the time required for a doubling in size of the population.
-Escherichia coli, a commonly studied bacteria has a doubling time of about 20 minutes.
+The speed with which a bacterial population grows is controlled by its generation time, that is, the time required for a doubling in the size of the population.
+Escherichia coli, a commonly studied bacteria, has a doubling time of about 20 minutes.

 How do I calculate the doubling time of a population?